Tratamiento del cáncer de pene

 The following tests and procedures may be used in the staging process:

-• MRI (magnetic resonance imaging) is a procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
+- MRI (magnetic resonance imaging) uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 A substance called gadolinium is injected into a vein.
 The gadolinium collects around the cancer cells so they show up brighter in the picture.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

-• Ultrasound exam is a procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs and make echoes.
+- Ultrasound exam uses high-energy sound waves (ultrasound), which bounce off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.

 You may want to get a second opinion to confirm your penile cancer diagnosis and treatment plan.
 If you seek a second opinion, you will need to get medical test results and reports from the first doctor to share with the second doctor.
 The second doctor will review the pathology report, slides, and scans.
 They may agree with the first doctor, suggest changes or another treatment approach, or provide more information about your cancer.